LCA-EET/LCA/readme.md

 If Corwin sees Neb, they will come to blows.
 If Neb isn’t killed in Athkatla, he will appear in the central sewers, during the Return to Baldur’s Gate quest.

 #### Adventurer’s Mart – Returning the Stolen Artifacts
 Speak to Deidre in the Adventurer’s Mart, when Corwin is in the party.
-The encounter needs to be initiated by either Corwin or CHARNAME.
+The encounter needs to be initiated by either Corwin or Gorion's Ward.
 This will begin a quest to return Balduran’s equipment to the Hall of Wonders.

 #### Spellhold Encounter
 Significant changes were made to the Spellhold encounter with Irenicus.
 These changes are triggered by Corwin being in the party when the party is captured.